Pacidus/press_it/README.md

 4. Selects the format that produces the smallest file size while meeting your target quality
 5. Outputs the optimized image in the selected format

-For detailed information about SSIMULACRA2 and how to interpret quality scores, please refer to the [original SSIMULACRA2 implementation](https://github.com/libjxl/libjxl/tree/main/tools/ssimulacra2) in the JPEG XL repository.
+For detailed information about SSIMULACRA2 and how to interpret quality scores, please refer to the [original SSIMULACRA2 implementation](https://github.com/cloudinary/ssimulacra2) by cloudinary.

 ## Requirements